googleapis/google-cloud-ruby/RELEASING.md

 1. Edit the gem's `CHANGELOG.md`.
 Using your notes from the previous step, write bullet-point lists of the major and minor changes.
 You can also add examples, fixes, thank yous, and anything else helpful or relevant.
 See google-cloud-node [v0.18.0](https://github.com/GoogleCloudPlatform/google-cloud-node/releases/tag/v0.18.0) for an example with all the bells and whistles.

-1. Edit the gem's `version.rb` file, changing the value of `VERSION` to your new version number.
+1. Edit the gem's `version.rb` file, if present, or the `version` setting in its `.gemspec` file, changing the value to your new version number.

-1. Edit the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.
+1. Edit (or add if new) the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.

-1. If the package is `< 1.0.0` and your version change is greater than the [semver](http://semver.org/) patch version, or if the package is `>= 1.0.0` and your version change increments the [semver](http://semver.org/) major version, edit the requirement for the gem in `google-cloud/google-cloud.gemspec` and `stackdriver/stackdriver.gemspec` (if the package is a dependency of stackdriver) , replacing the old version number for the gem with your new version number.
-Note that the dependency versions of the `google-cloud` and `stackdriver` must gems remain compatible so the two can co-exist in the same bundle.
+1. If the [semver](http://semver.org/) version change for your package requires an increase in the requirement for your package in `google-cloud/google-cloud.gemspec` and/or `stackdriver/stackdriver.gemspec`, replace the old version requirement with your new requirement.
+Note that because of the use of the [pessimistic operator (`~>`)](https://robots.thoughtbot.com/rubys-pessimistic-operator), only certain version changes will require updating the requirement.
+Note also that the dependency requirements in the `google-cloud` and `stackdriver` gems must remain compatible so the two can co-exist in the same bundle.

+1. If your package is new, ensure that it has been added to the [top-level `Gemfile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/Gemfile).

+1. If your package is new, ensure that a nav link and a main entry including code example have been added to the [top-level README](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/README.md).

 1. In the root directory of the project, test that all the version dependencies are correct.